 First off, I’m a Christian and give God the glory in everything I do.

-My hunger to learn more about this world and eat more delicious food grew.
+During university my hunger to learn more about the world and eat more delicious food grew.

-Money soon ran out, so I caught a flight from Manila to Bangkok and signed a contract to teach English for a year.
+I was in the Philippines at that time, and I caught a flight from Manila to Bangkok.
+At this point, I decided to get a job teaching English, and it didn’t take long before I signed a contract to teach English for a year.

-But during that year, I set a goal that I would never teach again, and that I would find a way to make a living online, so I could travel (and eat) and earn money at the same time.
+But during that year, I set a personal goal that I would never teach again, and that I would find a way to make a living on the internet, so I could travel (and eat) and earn money at the same time.